odota/core/docs/feed.md

 ```

 ### UNSUBSCRIBE
 Unsubscribing is similar to subscribing, in that you must provide `player`, `team`, or `league` as a type.
+The ID must be an integer, or must be able to be cast into an interger.
 The only difference is that the reply will be each ID you have unsubscribed from.

 Send:
 ```json